kc611/mlir-tutorials/tutorials/1. Simple Arithmetic in MLIR/README.md

   func.return %res : f64
 ```

-Note that in the above example we have simply declared the entry points for different dialects (namely `arith` and `math` in our case) and have not yet run any optimization or conversion passes.
+Note that in the above example we have simply declared the entry points for different dialects (namely `func`, `arith` and `math` in our case) and have not yet run any optimization or conversion passes.
 Hence this is the unlowered form without any dialect specific transformations.

 # Usage of different dialects